 “Substance disorders can be treated most cost-effectively in outpatient drug-free settings.
 Savings from transitioning to the most cost-effective treatment modality may free resources that could be reinvested to improve access to substance abuse treatment for a larger number of individuals in need of such treatment.”

-Some research suggest that those who detox or take part in a completely drug-free modality can expect a success rate of between 5% and 10%.
+Some research suggests that those who detox or take part in a completely drug-free modality can expect a success rate of between 5% and 10%.
 In contrast, methadone treatment, particularly methadone maintenance programs, have a success rate of 60% to 90%.
 The longer patients remain under treatment, the more successful they become in getting rehabilitated.

 Various studies have been conducted on the impact of heroin addiction among prisoners in particular.
 Unfortunately, it seems that prisoners, who theoretically should not have access to addictive substances while incarcerated, are at the greatest risk of overdose upon their release.

 “Former inmates return to environments that strongly trigger relapse to drug use and put them at risk for overdose.
-Interventions to prevent overdose after release from prison may benefit from including structured treatment with gradual transition to the community, enhanced protective factors, and reductions of environmental triggers to use drugs.”
+Interventions to prevent overdose after release from prison may benefit from including structured treatment with a gradual transition to the community, enhanced protective factors, and reductions of environmental triggers to use drugs.”

 California has been an example of best practice to a certain degree as they mentioned methadone maintenance in Proposition 36 – the Substance Abuse and Crime Prevention Act.